MicrosoftDocs/dynamics365smb-docs/business-central/projects-assemble-to-project.md

 * The **Quantity to Assemble to Order** field isn't available for projects that are closed.
 * For warehouse pick scenarios, the **Quantity to Assemble to Order** can be either zero or equal to the quantity.
 You can't mix assemble to order and assemble to stock on a project planning line.
 You must create separate project planning lines.
 * Assemble to order doesn't affect billable parts of a project.
 An assembly is included on sales invoices, but not its components.
-You can't edit the **Quantity to Assemble to Order** field for billable lines, including (not Budget+Billable).
+You can't edit the **Quantity to Assemble to Order** field for billable lines.
 * Order planning and the planning worksheet aren't affected because the project is the input for planning.
 The planning engine considers the assembly as demand.
 * You can't enter a negative quantity in the **Quantity to Assemble to Order** field.
 * You can't undo an assembly.